-For Kelsey, one of our Mindful Nutrition Method™ members, food was very stressful to her and she realized she spent most of her day thinking about food, which was impacting her life.
+Well, Kelsey, one of our Mindful Nutrition Method™ students, found that she was feeling this exact way.
+She was very stressed about food.
+She realized that she spent most of her day thinking about food, which was really starting to impact her life.

-As a law student, working part-time and interning, she needed the way she nourished herself to truly support her life and all that she was doing, but she couldn’t shake the need for perfectionism, achieving specific physical results, and the all-or-nothing mentality.
+As a law student, working part-time and interning, she needed the way she nourished herself to truly support all that she was doing.
+But the problem was that she couldn’t shake the need for perfectionism, achieving specific physical results, or the all-or-nothing mentality.

-Now, she’s free from all of the stress and mental energy food was taking in her life, she feels much more in tune with her needs, and she looks at her health from a more holistic perspective.
+The good news is she’s now free from all of the stress that food was causing in her life.
+She has developed a new, unique, balanced relationship with food.
+She feels much more in tune with her needs, and she looks at her health from a more holistic perspective.

-Watch this video to hear her full journey!
+Watch this video to hear from Kelsey all about her full journey to reclaiming balance!

 The Challenge: A Perfectionist and All-Or-Nothing Mentality